-Dear Residents of Rockland County:
+Dear Residents of Rockland, Orange, and Sullivan Counties:

-On July 21, 2022, 1 a case of paralytic polio was identified in Rockland County, New York.
+On July 21, 20221, a case of paralytic polio was reported in Rockland County, New York.
 New Yorkers should know that paralysis from polio is typically permanent, resulting in life-long disability.
-The World Health Organization (WHO) estimates of those paralyzed by polio, 5-10% die when their breathing muscles become immobilized.2
+The World Health Organization (WHO) estimates of those paralyzed by polio, 5-10 percent die when their breathing muscles become immobilized.2

-This diagnosis of polio was confirmed by laboratory testing performed by the New York State Department of Health's Wadsworth Laboratory and also by the Centers for Disease Control and Prevention (CDC).
+This diagnosis of polio was confirmed by laboratory testing performed by the New York State Department of Health's Wadsworth Laboratory and by the Centers for Disease Control and Prevention (CDC).
 The travel history of the case makes it clear that this infection was acquired locally.
-Evidence of the circulation of the polio virus is also supported by the fact that the same strain of polio found in this case has been found in Rockland County's wastewater (sewage).
+Evidence of the circulation of the polio virus is also supported by the fact that the same strain of polio found in this case has been found in wastewater (sewage) in New York City, Rockland, Orange, and Sullivan Counties.